Public Notices

 Project FIND Special Education/ Section 504 Notice

 The Novi Community School District offers evaluations, programs, and services to individuals who are identified as having, or who are suspected of having, a disability as defined in either the Individuals with Disabilities Education Act (IDEA) or Section 504 of the Rehabilitation Act of 1973.
 These services are available to eligible persons ages 0-26 who reside within, or attend a K-12 school program within, the Novi Community School District attendance boundaries.
 Referrals are accepted from parents, staff members, community agencies, and other interested parties.
-For more information about available services, parent/ student rights or referral procedures, contact the Novi Community School District Office of Student Services at 25345 Taft Road, Novi, MI, 48374, or call 248.449.1200.
+For more information about available services, parent/ student rights or referral procedures, contact the Novi Community School District Office of Student Services:

 Requirements for Student Immunizations